demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

 In the previous blog post, we added support for [sending verification email]({{< relref "sending-verification-email.md" >}}) using [Postmark](https://postmarkapp.com/).

-In this blog post, we are going to wrap up the user signup workflow by implementing the backend logic of the user verifcation link in the email.
+In this blog post, we are going to wrap up the user signup workflow by implementing the backend logic of the user verifcation link that we sent in the email.

 ## A Type For The Verify User Function.